sequelize/sequelize/docs/manual/other-topics/dialect-specific-things.md

 #### Tedious

-The default underlying connector library used by Sequelize for MSSQL is the [tedious](https://www.npmjs.com/package/tedious) npm package.
+The default underlying connector library used by Sequelize for MSSQL is the [tedious](https://www.npmjs.com/package/tedious) package.

 You can provide custom options to it using `dialectOptions.options` in the Sequelize constructor: